ecell/ecell4_base/README.md

 ```

 We also have homebrew formula for E-Cell4 [homebrew-ecell4](https://github.com/ecell/homebrew-ecell4).
-If you have trouble in above installation please try this.
+If you have trouble in above installation please try this instead.

 ### Linux